 Internet web site, or your nearest AAA office), provide 2 passport-sized

-photographs with your signature on the back of them, a photocopy of your
+photographs with your signature on the back of them, a photocopy of the front and back of your

 in U.S. funds.
 If transacting by mail, these items would need to be mailed

 to a AAA office in the United States.
 Otherwise, everything can be handled